tinhonline262/HQ-Discord/README.md

 # HQ-Discord
 Just scrapes the HQ api and prints the question/puzzle data out to a discord channel

+This is still a work in progress.
+Need to implement verification on questions/answers to ensure that the bot doesn't double print anything.
+Also plan on implementing projected payout for words and non-jackpot trivia games.
+Hopefully I'll eventually be able to find a pattern in how checkpoint payouts work and implement that, but that isn't a major concern for me right now.

 HOW TO IMPLEMENT
 ================